cpchalk/gpcheckx/README.md

 See the 'Adding Diagonals' section below.

-gpcheckx finishes with success if
+gpcheckx finishes with success if running

 gpcheckx -p -v gpname